alexmartyniuk/zbyrach-api/README.md

 * medium.com - for finding articles by keywords
 * PDF service - for converting HTML pages into PDF documents

+To communicate to the Web UI in the real time is used SignalR.

 ![](https://github.com/alexmartyniuk/zbyrach-api/blob/master/docs/img/architecture-diagram.png?raw=true)

 ### Database